saulrh/saulrh.github.io/projects.markdown

-I built XBindJoy because I wanted a better way to use my [Microsoft Sidewinder Strategic Commander](https://en.wikipedia.org/wiki/Microsoft_SideWinder#Strategic_Commander), which is kind of like the illegitimate offspring of a throttle lever and a gaming keypad.
+I built XBindJoy because I wanted a better way to use my [Microsoft Sidewinder Strategic Commander](https://en.wikipedia.org/wiki/Microsoft_SideWinder#Strategic_Commander), which is sort of the illegitimate offspring of a throttle lever and a gaming keypad.
 Its original drivers used the three thumb buttons and the three-position slider as layering toggles, giving the device a fantastic number of bindings.
-It was much less useful with gamepad-keybinding programs of the time, which generally didn't handle arbitrary layering.
-XBindJoy let me do basically whatever I wanted.
+The gamepad-keybinding programs I could find were, by comparison, disappointingly limited, so I built my own.
 As a secondary goal, I used XBindJoy to teach myself a bit about C, X11, the Linux joystick and event APIs, and embedded interpreters.

 # Tridactyl

-[Tridactyl](https://github.com/tridactyl/tridactyl) is a Vim-like interface for Firefox, inspired by Vimperator/Pentadactyl.
+[Tridactyl](https://github.com/tridactyl/tridactyl) is a Vim-like interface for Firefox.
+I use it for a major chunk of my interaction with the internet, like I did with Pentadactyl before it and Vimperator before _that_.
 I can't claim credit for starting the project, or even doing much of the work, but I am responsible for a couple notable code cleanups, features, bugfixes, and bugs:

 #### Vimperator-style hint filtering